 Different people have quite different physical characteristics and expectations.
-Before performing a Browlift, Dr. Jugenburg always takes all necessary factors into account in order to achieve optimum results that will leave your appearance rejuvenated.
+Beforeperforming a Browlift, our surgeons always take all necessary factors into account in order to achieve optimum results that will leave your appearance rejuvenated.

 A modified Pretrichial Browlift can be used to lower the hairline, while still providing thebenefits of a standard Browlift.
 In this case, a narrow strip of excess skin is removed from just below the hairline, the scalp is stretched downward, and the hairline is lowered.
-With Dr. Jugenburg’s surgical skills and meticulous closure techniques, thereafter the scar is often difficult to see.
+With our surgeon’s surgical skills and meticulous closure techniques, thereafter the scar is often difficult to see.

 A Browlift is a surgical procedure, and all surgical procedures carry some risks.
 With regards to a Browlift, there are special considerations that need to be taken into account.
 These are dependent on which surgical technique is chosen and will be discussed during a pre-operative consultation with Dr. Jugenburg.
 Complications might include irritation of the nerve that provides sensation to the forehead, bleeding, and asymmetry between the two sides.
 Such complications are rare and usually resolve without leaving any long-lasting abnormalities.
 In some cases, further surgery may be required to ensure ideal results.
 Keep in mind that almost all patients have some temporary numbness of the forehead and/or scalp after surgery.